Ascent of Matterhorn on 2018-08-21

 I ended up doing the more technical Lion's Ridge route.
-Straight up her spine.
+Straight up one of the spines.

-She was roaring the entire way, but thankfully she let me climb up and give both of her ears a little scratch.
+The mountain was roaring the entire way, but thankfully it let me climb up and give both of the lion's ears a little scratch.
 I topped out on both the Italian and Swiss summits of the Matterhorn.

 16hr 20min day of the most intense climbing I've ever done.
-Even as I was walking back into town she gave one final roar to remind me that she could have torn me to shreds.
-There was a sound like thunder and I turned back to see what appeared to be major rockfall down the face of the mountain not too far from the Lion's Ridge where I had just been climbing.
+Even as I was walking back into town the mountain gave one final roar to remind me that it could have torn me to shreds.
+There was a sound like thunder and I turned back to see some major rockfall down the face of the mountain not too far from the Lion's Ridge where I had just been climbing.